solo-system/solo-system.github.io/downloads.md

 ## Code

-All the code behind the Solo project is licensed and developed openly.
+All the code behind the Solo project is free and open.
 If you would like to contribute, have a look at <a href="http://www.github.com/solo-system">the github site</a>, where you will find three repositories: